Hyland/DocumentFilters/samples/csharp/README.md

 ## Getting Started

+To run the sample applications, ensure you have a valid Document Filters license key.
+You can provide this key by either modifying the DocumentFiltersLicense.cs file or setting it in an environment variable named `DF_LICENSE_KEY`.

-The .NET projects are compatible with win-x64, win-x64, linux-x64, linux-musl-x64, osx-x64, and osx-arm64.
+The .NET projects are compatible with win-x64, win-x64, linux-x64,
+linux-musl-x64, osx-x64, and osx-arm64.

 The samples are configured to pull Document Filters from NuGet.
 This is configured in the `DfSamplesCommon` projects.

 To compile all samples from the command line, execute: